cpereiramt/PROGRESSBARCOMPONENT/README.md

 2. Copy the Js file *progressBarComponent.js* to your project folder
 3. Import the Js file on a tag script above the close body tag in your html document .
-4. insert the custom tag `progress-bar` your document to it be rendered.
+4. insert the custom tag `progress-bar` on your html document to it be rendered.
 5. You have to pass two params to the tag `progress-bar` that are:
 - eventName : `The name of event that will be rendered`
 - percentOfLoad : `Percentage of vacancies that are already filled in the current event`